watson-developer-cloud/swift-sdk/README.md

 }
 ```

-Once the Core ML model is in the device's file system, images can be classified offline without updating the local Core ML model.
+Once the Core ML model is in the device's file system, images can be classified offline, directly on the device.

 ```swift
 let classifierID = "your-classifier-id"